iglpdc/dmrg101/tutorial/playing_with_two_qbits.rst

 side of the cut.
 This is the basis of the mappings used in quantum information methods like MPS or TNS, and you will see *maximally entangled spins/qbits* a lot in the rest of the school.

+.. [#] There could be an extra phase between the two components, but it
+    cancels out later, so we don't bother to include it.